Ferdinand III, Holy Roman Emperor: Postwar

 Despite a considerable loss of authority in the empire, Ferdinand remained active in imperial politics.
 He would also re-establish his positions in the empire's institutions.
 Ferdinand had the Aulic Council restructured, which competed with the Imperial Chamber Court.
-It had already been recognized at the Peace of Westphalia and remained in effect until 1806.
+It had already been recognised at the Peace of Westphalia and remained in effect until 1806.
 In late 1652, he summoned a Reichstag in Regensburg, which lasted until 1654.
 The event was the last traditional imperial diet and was replaced by the future Perpetual Reichstag, with its permanent congress of emissaries.
 The Reichstag decided that the content of the peace treaties in Münster and Osnabrück under imperial law should become part of the imperial constitution.

 The emperor managed to postpone some of the constitutional questions that were particularly dangerous for his power.
 The fact that some of the nobles who had been raised by his father to the rank of prince gained a seat and a vote in the Reichstag also speaks for his growing strength.
 At this Reichstag, he also made an alliance with Poland-Lithuania against Sweden.
 His empire came to Poland's support during the Second Northern War.
 Ferdinand also brought about the royal election of his son Ferdinand IV, who, however, died in 1654.
 Because his second son, Leopold, was still too young to be elected as King of the Romans, Ferdinand delayed the opening and the conclusion of the Deputationstag after the Reichstag to gain time until the next election.
 Finally, Leopold was crowned King of Hungary and Bohemia.
 In 1656, Ferdinand sent an army into Italy to assist Spain in its struggle with France.